 Like most great global cities, London has plenty of districts which tourists often overlook but which really deserve more attention.
-I’ve lived in the Clerkenwell area for nearly 18 months now and I am totally loving it.
-It’s an artsy, design-led neighborhood that takes its coffee very seriously and is blessed with a plethora of great cafes and restaurants.
+One of my favourite places to hang out is the Clerkenwell area.
+It’s an artsy, design-led neighbourhood that takes its coffee very seriously and is blessed with a plethora of great cafes and restaurants.

 Centrally located, it’s close to the City of London and the West End and has easy access to the Kings Cross/St Pancras transport hub.